Slurred Speech Could Be a Warning Sign - Learn What It Means

-Dysarthria is having difficulty speaking because the muscles you use for speech are weak.
-It can be caused by conditions that damage your brain or nerves and some medicines.
-Speech and language therapy can help.
+Dysarthria (slurrred speech) is a type of motor-speech disorder where individuals experience difficulty speaking because the muscles used for speech are weak.
+It can result from conditions that damage the brain or nervous system, as well as certain medications.
+Speech and language therapy can significantly help improve communication abilities.

 What are the Causes of Dysarthria?